-UI Components for VR
+UI for Virtual Reality

 If you are new to VR, the process can be intimidating and complex.
 However, all the basics of design still hold true.
 Here are a few points to consider as you build out your immersive user experience.